Florence evacuees return as others brace for more flooding | New Country 923

 North Carolina Gov. Roy Cooper said he knows the damage in his state will add up to billions of dollars, but said with the effects on the storm ongoing, there was no way to make a more accurate estimate.

-Florence is blamed for at least 41 deaths in North Carolina, South Carolina and Virginia.
-Well over half of those killed were in vehicles.
+Florence is blamed for at least 42 deaths in the Carolinas and Virginia, including that of an 81-year-old whose body was found in a submerged pickup truck in South Carolina.
+Well over half the dead were killed were in vehicles.

 Potential environmental problems remained.
 Duke Energy issued a high-level emergency alert after floodwaters from the Cape Fear River overtopped an earthen dike and inundated a large lake at a closed power plant near Wilmington, North Carolina.
 The utility said it did not think any coal ash was at risk.